Latin Angel Name Meanings

 Modern spiritual meanings can help readers reflect, but they belong after the source meaning.
 Modern spiritual readers often attach meanings such as protection, guidance, healing, courage, message, comfort, or divine presence to angel names.

-Those meanings can be meaningful in devotional writing, but KTA should label them as modern spiritual interpretation.
-Writers should not present them as the original Latin meaning unless the source layer supports it.
+Those meanings can be meaningful in devotional writing, but This guide can label them as modern spiritual interpretation.
+Do not present them as the original Latin meaning unless the source context supports it.

 For example, Raphael often carries healing association because of Tobit.
 That is a source-linked interpretation.